MachineEditor/DeepFaceLab-MVE/README.md

 Command line example for windows: `python setup.py install -G "Visual Studio 14 2015" --yes DLIB_USE_CUDA`

+### **CPU only mode**

+CPU mode enabled by arg --cpu-only for all stages.
+Follow requirements-cpu.txt to install req packages.
+Do not use DLIB extractor in CPU mode, its too slow.
+Only H64 model reasonable to train on home CPU.

 ### Prebuilt windows app:

-Windows 7,8,8.1,10 zero dependency (just install/update your GeForce Drivers) prebuilt DeepFaceLab can be downloaded from
+Windows 7,8,8.1,10 zero dependency (just install/update your GeForce Drivers) prebuilt DeepFaceLab (include GPU and CPU versions) can be downloaded from
 1) torrent https://rutracker.org/forum/viewtopic.php?p=75318742 (magnet link inside).
 2) https://mega.nz/#F!b9MzCK4B!zEAG9txu7uaRUjXz9PtBqg